mduvekot/writingclub/writingclub/What is a tool.md

 Not so with software.
 Software has a use-paradigm that is not transparent across categories of vendors.

-Perhaps, you might say, software better described as a collection of tools, and a spreadheet for example has a function that calculates the mean of set of values, and all spreadseets have that function.
+Perhaps, you might say, software better described as a collection of tools, and a spreadsheet for example has a function that calculates the mean of set of values, and all spreadsheets have that same function.
 Once you know what a mean is, you can use that anywhere.
-Except that each mean() might be implemented differently, does mean take one single vector as an argument, or a list, or just two floats?
+Except that each mean() might be implemented differently.
+Does the mean() take one single vector as an argument, or a list, or just two floats?
 And do they return the arithmetic mean, or the geometric mean, or the harmonic mean?

 A utensil is not a tool.
 Why not?
 Both are implements.
-[Carus](https://archive.org/details/philosophytool00carugoog) saysLazarus Geiger has proposed a good classification of human activities.
+[Carus](https://archive.org/details/philosophytool00carugoog) says Lazarus Geiger has proposed a good classification of human activities.
 He distinguishes between tools, utensils, and weapons.

 " Those three categories form an analogon to the famous conception of the Hindu religion according to which the active All-being of the world manifests itself in three factors, as Brahma the creator, Vishnu the conservator and sustainer, and Siwa the destroyer.
 "The tool corresponds to the creative principle.
 The utensil serves the preservation of life."